 Avoid tiger worms (Eisenia fetida) that are often used in compost bins.
 They have alternating red and yellow bands along their bodies and tend to be more active.

-When cut up they exude a smelly liquid which fish don’t like.
+When cut up they exude a smelly liquid that fish don’t like.